The Best Insulated Jacket for Men Review

 Beauty is in the eye of the beholder, but we've done our best to assign a style score to each of these pieces.
 Puffy jackets aren't just outdoor recreation items these days and some of these products just look better than others for around-town wear.
 Some of these, the ThermoBall for example, have lots of quilted stitching in the outer fabric, which creates a distinctive look.
 Most have a shiny, techy looking ripstop nylon shell, but the Atom AR, Nano Air, and Uberlayer have a softer, more matte look and feel.
 You will find many photos of each product in their individual reviews, including close-ups of their outer fabric, as well as front and back views.
 Style ratings contribute 5% of overall scores.

 We really like a hood on insulated jackets, as it provides a great warmth upgrade, but a floppy hood on your shoulders isn't exactly an out-to-dinner look.
 We tested a mix of jackets with hoods and without.
 Some of the hoodless models actually don't come in hoody versions, so if having a hood is important to you, please be sure to check out the "other versions" section of each individual review to see if there is a hooded version.
-All of our test pieces were size large, and the Style section of individual reviews is where we comment on the size and fit of each.
+All of our test pieces were size smalls (with a few mediums scattered in) and the Style section of individual reviews is where we comment on the size and fit of each.

 Care & Feeding of Insulated Jackets